Grade your Acne

 Grade I

 Grade I acne is the mildest form of acne.
-There may be minor pimples but they will small, appear only very occasionally, and in small numbers (one or Grade 1 acnetwo).
+There may be minor pimples but they will small, appear only very occasionally, and in small numbers (one or two).
 Blackheads and milia will be found, sometimes in great numbers, but there is no inflammation of Grade I acne.

 Grade I acne is commonly seen in early adolescence, especially in the nose and/or forehead.
 Many adults also experience grade I acne, as blackheads on the nose and forehead.
 Milia are commonly found in the eye area and chin.